Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.42 - January 20th, 2020
+    * New endpoint to query the range of available blocks in blockchains we support: `https://api.blockchair.com/range`.
+Note that at this moment we don't store full historical data for Ripple and Stellar, so this endpoint is useful when you need to know which blocks can be queried.
 * v.2.0.41 - January 18th, 2020
     * Added alpha support for Monero.
 Here's the list of new endpoints (please refer to our documentation for more info: https://blockchair.com/api/docs):
         * `https://api.blockchair.com/monero/stats`